 Weight: 2,881g | Rating: 9/10

-The Bontrager TLR Flash Charger was one of the first booster pumps on the market and it still remains unchanged.
-It combines a high-pressure alloy pump with a secondary chamber and charging the tyre is done by flicking down the large red switch on the top of the pump – it’s intuitive and easy to operate.
+The Bontrager TLR Flash Charger was one of the first booster pumps on the market, and while it remains unchanged, we still regard it highly.
+It combines a high-pressure alloy pump with a secondary chamber, and charging the tyre is done by flicking down the large red strirrup on the top of the pump – it’s intuitive and easy to operate.

 It has a decent length 105cm hose and comes with a top-mounted gauge, which is close to the user but the numbers are quite small, so are not that easy to read.
-The handle is not the most comfortable either, when it flexes for the final few charging strokes, and there’s also a slightly cheap metallic feel to the pumping action.
+The handle is not the most comfortable either, and it flexes for the final few charging strokes.

 Read our full review of the Bontrager TLR Flash Charger pump